Yodefan Side Effects

 Generic Name: potassium iodide

 Note: This page contains side effects data for the generic drug potassium iodide.
 It is possible that some of the dosage forms included below may not apply to the brand name Yodefan.

 It is possible that some side effects of Yodefan may not have been reported.
 These can be reported to the FDA here.
 Always consult a healthcare professional for medical advice.

 Applies to potassium iodide: oral solution, oral syrup

-Along with its needed effects, potassium iodide (the active ingredient contained in Yodefan) may cause some unwanted effects.
-Although not all of these side effects may occur, if they do occur they may need medical attention.
+As well as its needed effects, potassium iodide (the active ingredient contained in Yodefan) may cause unwanted side effects that require medical attention.

-Check with your doctor as soon as possible if any of the following side effects occur while taking potassium iodide:Less common
+If any of the following side effects occur while taking potassium iodide, check with your doctor or nurse as soon as possible:Less common

 - joint pain

 - swelling of arms, face, legs, lips, tongue, and/or throat

 - Burning of mouth or throat